0xneobyte/VaultAI/README.md

 ## Key Features

+-   **🧠 RAG (Retrieval Augmented Generation)** - Search across your entire vault with AI-powered semantic search using Google's Gemini File Search API.
+Ask questions and get answers grounded in your notes with citations
 -   **Deep Editor Integration** - AI responses insert directly at your cursor position with real-time context awareness
 -   **Custom Prompts System** - Create reusable prompts with smart placeholders for repeated workflows
 -   **Keyboard Shortcuts** - Access all features via hotkeys and Command Palette integration